 - Variable interest rate loans.
 A variable interest rate will change over time as economic conditions cause the Reserve Bank of Australia (RBA) to adjust the cash rate.
 This is better for investors who aren’t too worried about fluctuations in their repayments and are aware of how cash flow will change based on economic conditions.

-Variable interest rates come with a range of additional benefits like the ability to make additional loan repayments and redraw cash if the unexpected happens.
+Variable home loan interest rates come with a range of additional benefits, like making additional loan repayments and redrawing cash if the unexpected happens.

 - Fixed interest rate loans.
-A fixed interest rate is better suited to investors who want certainty around their repayments and ongoing costs, so they can make budgeting easier.
-Many investors will choose a fixed rate so they can match their loan terms and products to the length of time they plan to own the property.
+A fixed interest rate is better suited to property investors who want clarity around their principal and interest repayments, so they can make budgeting easier.
+Many investors will choose a fixed rate to match their loan terms and products to the time they plan to own the property.

 - Split-rate loans.
-Many investors choose to split their loans into multiple accounts so they can reap the benefits of both fixed and variable interest rates on their loans.
-This can help save on the interest you pay and structure your loan in a way that best suits your circumstances.
+Many investors choose to split their loan amount into multiple accounts so they can reap the benefits of both fixed and variable interest rates on their home loans.
+This can help save on the home loan interest you pay and structure your loan in a way that best suits your circumstances.

-- Interest-only loans.
+- Interest-only repayments.
 With this loan, your repayments only cover the interest on the amount borrowed.
-For a set period (like five years), you pay nothing off the amount borrowed so it doesn’t reduce.
+For a period (like five years), you pay nothing off the amount borrowed so it doesn’t reduce.

-Based on your current financial situation, our mortgage brokers can provide guidance around interest rate options for you.
+Our mortgage brokers can guide you on the best interest rate based on your current financial situation.
 We have your best interests at heart, and we’re committed to setting you up for success whether you’re a first-time investor or an experienced veteran of the housing market.

 Contact Watson Mortgages for an obligation-free consultation

-- We’ll review your property valuations to ensure you have room for growth in your portfolio.
+- We’ll review your property valuations to ensure your portfolio has room for growth.

-- If required, we’ll match you with an experienced financial planner from Elliot Watson Financial Planning for more confidence and security in your investment strategy.
+- If required, we’ll match you with an experienced Elliot Watson Financial Planning financial planner for more confidence and security in your investment strategy.